Gastegui/JanAI-AI/Image Recognition/README.md

     bash Miniconda3-latest-Linux-x86_64.sh
     ```

-    When prompted, press enter then scroll all the way down and input 'yes', then press enter without writing anything, and the input 'yes' again
+    When prompted, press enter then scroll all the way down and input 'yes', then press enter without writing anything, and then input 'yes' again
     ```
     sudo reboot
     ```